¨With the price of life these days, you’ve got to get everything for free you can.¨

-Though most mid-range hotels do not charge a lot of ancillary fees.
-Some hotels, particularly more high-end properties, charge some of the following additional fees:
+Though most mid-range hotels do not charge a lot of ancillary charges; some hotels, particularly more high-end properties, charge for some of the following additional extras:

-- a service charge or fee for gratuities for bellhops and housekeeping staff;
+- A service charge for gratuities for bellhops and housekeeping staff.

-- cancellation fees; (fortunately these are less common than with airlines)
+- Cancellations; (fortunately, these are less common than with airlines).

 Rental Car Companies

-- To me, rental car companies are the worst offenders in the ancillary fee game.
+- Rental car companies are the worst offenders in the ancillary game.
 They are notorious for both gauging customers and adding undisclosed fees.
-Here are some of the more common fees that rental car companies charge:
+Here are some of the more common fees that rental car companies charge for include:

-- early and late return fees.
-(I was once charged $40 for dropping off a car two hours before I indicated when I picked up the car);
+- Early and late return.
+(I was once charged $40 for dropping off a car two hours before I indicated when I picked up the car).

-- fees (often high) for dropping off a car anywhere other than where you picked it up;
+- (Often high) dropping off a car anywhere other than where you picked it up.

-- miscellaneous car-related fees such as vehicle licensing and tire recycling fees.
+- Miscellaneous car-related ¨services¨ such as vehicle licensing and tire recycling.

 Tour companies, cruises, travel agents, and airlines make a lot of their income from selling travel insurance.
-They get massive commissions (often up to 50%), and it is an easy sell.
+They get massive commissions (used to be often up to 50%), and it is an easy sell.
 That said, it is worth purchasing sometimes.

-It is not just ancillary, consumer fees that help the travel industry stay profitable.
-Airlines, for example, receive about 60 percent of their revenue from consumers directly and the other 40 percent from by:
+It is not just ancillary, consumer taxes that help the travel industry stay profitable.
+Airlines, for example, receive about 60 percent of their revenue from consumers directly and the other 40 percent from:

 - Selling frequent-flier miles to credit card companies (which the credit card companies, in turn, award to clients as an incentive to use airline-branded credit cards).